Learn How to Make Lei at Outrigger Reef Waikiki Beach Resort in Honolulu, Hawaii

 Disclaimer: This post contains affiliate links.
 Please see our policy for more details regarding affiliate links.

 While in Oahu, my mom and I chose to stay at the Outrigger Reef Waikiki Beach Resort in Honolulu.
 On our first day there, our main activity for the day didn’t start until noon, so we decided to see what else we could do in the meantime.
 To our delight, we found that the hotel had plenty of wonderful activities to help us really delve into Hawaiian culture.
+As it turns out, it’s a pretty common things for hotels in the waikiki to offer free hands on cultural classes.

 Depending on what day it is, they have lei making, hula lessons, ukulele lessons, and more.
 Luckily for us, we had enough time to check out the lei making event.
 There, we got to learn not only how to make lei with real, traditional flowers, but we got to learn about their importance and how they are used in Hawaiian culture.